topgoonr/CarND-Traffic-Sign-Classifier-Project/README.md

 I was able to go through LeCun's paper and understand that he was able to generate a robust training set by creating additional elements by jittering.

-The techniques for jittering were
+The techniques for jittering were:
 * Rotation (-15, 15)
 * Translation (5)
 * Shearing (5)